Small Business Loans

 Prequalify

 To save time and effort when applying for loans, you can prequalify for small business loans.
 Many financial institutions offer online prequalification processes wherein you enter pertinent information like the desired amount, year(s) in business, revenue, and others.
-Once you submit the application, the system will evaluate your qualification, then give you an estimated loan amount and rates which you’ll possibly qualify for.
+Once you submit your application, the system will evaluate your qualifications and give you an estimated loan amount and rates that you may qualify for.

 Prequalifications entail a soft credit inquiry.
 In other words, it won’t take a hit on your credit score.